amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 ## *provide container types*

-***containers***—From the very beginning, FP languages relied on lists.
+***containers***—From the very beginning, FP languages relied on sequences, represented with the list data structure.
 Indeed, LISP stands for "list processor".
 But FORTRAN has always relied on sequences, which it calls *arrays*.
 At the hardware level, an array is a contiguous sequence of memory cells.
-Arrays are friendly to caches and vector processors.
-In scientific programming, almost all data are represented as sequences; complicated record hierarchies are rare used, if at all.
+Array data structures are friendly to caches and vector processors.
+In scientific programming, almost all data are represented as sequences; complicated record hierarchies endemic to business computing are rare used, if at all, in scientific computing.
 Consequently, array processing is the central tenet of Fortran.
-Our new language, too, fully embraces sequence processing.
-But unlike other FP languages that rely on lists, we use vectors in place of arrays and lists.
+Our new language, too, embraces sequence processing.

+But unlike Fortran that uses arrays exclusively and unlike other FP languages that use lists exclusively, we use fixed-size vectors exclusively to represent sequences.
 Vectors naturally extend to matrices and tensors, and all three data structures are commonly used throughout scientific computing.
+Our sequence data structures are fixed size, per the FP ethos of immutability.

 ***vectors***—A vector is a fixed-size 1D sequence of values.
 The `Vector` dependent type is defined in the standard library.
 It is parameterised with a type variable $𝛼$ and it is indexed with size `n`.
 A zero-sized vector is written as `[]`, similar to the empty list in other FP languages.
-And in keeping with the FP tradition, we add elements to the head of the vector with the syntax `x:xx`, where `x` is the new element and the `xx` is the existing vector.
+And in keeping with the FP tradition, we add elements to the head of the vector with the syntax `x:xx`, where `x` is the new element and the `xx` is the existing vector of the same element type.

 ```
 Vector 𝛼 (n : ℕ) : [𝛼 n]
 𝕍 : Vector
 ```

 The following is the literal syntax for creating a vector.
-The type system infers the type of the variable `v` to be `[ℝ 3]` or `𝕍 ℝ 3`, a $1 \times 3$ row vector of $\mathbb{R}$-typed elements.
-Note that a 1D sequence is conventionally treated as a column vector in mathematics, but modern programming languages treat such a sequence as a row vector.
+The type system infers the type of the variable `x` to be `[ℝ 3]` or `𝕍 ℝ 3`, a $1 \times 3$ row vector of $\mathbb{R}$-typed elements.
+Note that a 1D sequence is viewed as a column vector in mathematics, but modern programming languages treat such a sequence as a row vector.

 ```
 e0, e1, e2 : ℝ